 A jammed finger occurs when there is a blunt impact on the tip of it, causing the small ligaments in the finger to strain or overstretch.
 The injury may also cause a dislocation of the joint or a small fracture.
 A fracture occurs when the force of impact causes an injury to the bone or the tendons.

 Typically, the injury will heal fast, especially if the finger does not have a fracture.
 Although, the pain may linger for months when pressure is applied to the finger.
 Severe injuries require medical treatment to prevent damaging the finger permanently.

 Causes of a Jammed Finger:

-A jammed finger is common in people playing sports such as basketball, baseball, and volleyball.
-The injury also occurs when the tip of a person’s finger presses against the hand forcefully.
+A jammed finger is a common injury for people playing sports such as basketball, baseball, and volleyball.
+This injury also occurs when the tip of a person’s finger presses against the hand forcefully.
 This pressure causes the ligaments to strain or overstretch.

 Injuries may also occur when: